How We Can Protect Nature in Our Community

 Revival requires responsibility.

-No politician or miracle man is going to protect us from the myriad of threats we face from industrial pollution in our food, air, and water.
+No man or miracle is going to protect us from the myriad of threats we face from industrial pollution in our food, air, and water.
 All we can do is adopt simple yet profound practices that can inspires others and shift our culture over time.
 And have fun doing it.

 Our mission at Bay Staters for Creative Well-Being is to bring people together to learn how our own health is inextricably linked to the fate of every other person, animal, fungi, and plant that shares this impossible experiment called Earth.